aleph-fbk/aleph-fbk.github.io/README.md

 ```

-### Internship and thesis offers
-In September 2023, it was decided that all Internship and thesis offers of the center for cybersecurity would be published in the [**center for cybersecurity website**](https://cs.fbk.eu/).

-Contact `mpernpruner@fbk.eu` for more details.

 ### Topics linked to the graph in the homepage
 The graph of topics in the homepage is created starting from the information in the [**d3Graph JSON file**](./assets/json/d3Graph.json).
 To create a new topic, subtopic or link between topics, replicate the data structures in the [**d3Graph JSON file**](./assets/json/d3Graph.json).